-Peter Schlesinger is a research assistant at Travel + Leisure, and a member of the Trip Doctor News Team.
-You can follow him on Twitter at @pschles08.
+Peter Schlesinger is a research assistant at Travel + Leisure and a member of the Trip Doctor news team.
+You can find him on Twitter at @pschles08.

 Sure Hov, why not?
 If you find yourself killing time during a layover at the Atlanta International Airport anytime soon, stop by Jay Z’s elite club, now conveniently located in Concourse D.